youzan/vant/src/steps/README.md

 ### Intro

-Used to show each link of the operation process and let users understand the position of the current operation in the overall process.
+Used to show the various parts of the action flow and let the user know where the current action fits into the overall flow.

 ### Install